| | We will be glad to conduct this Open

 experts involved.
 There will be quotations from Linus Torvalds or his designee, Red Hat (if

 they want to participate), and Bruce Weiner (Mindcraft).
+No test results or press

 releases will be published until PC week has had the opportunity to